MajortomVR/simple-timer-extension/README.md

 ```sh install.sh```

 To enable the extension install and run gnome-tweaks, or go to the gnome extensions web page.

 ```sudo apt install gnome-tweaks```

+or open the gnome extension webpage and enable the extension from there:

 ```https://extensions.gnome.org/local```